cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-6.md

 ## Create `DrawSkeleton` Script

-The last step for creating our pose skeleton is to draw lines connecting the appropriate key points.
-We'll implement this step in a new `C#` script called `DrawSkeleton`.
+We'll complete our pose skeleton by drawing lines connecting the appropriate key points.
+Create a new `C#` script and name it `DrawSkeleton`.

 ![create_drawSkeleton_script](\images\barracuda-posenet-tutorial\create_drawSkeleton_script.PNG)